THIS IS A NON-RESIDENTIAL BUILDING

 (As amended by Criminal Justice and Public Order Act, 1994) DOES APPLY

-THAT at all times there is at least one person in this property.
+THAT we occupy this property and at all times there is at least one person in occupation.

 THAT any entry or attempt to enter into these premises without our permission is

 therefore a criminal offence as any one of us who is in physical possession is opposed